-Teache er: Date: e Level/ ct/Period: Evaluat ator: paration for the mid-course progress check-in, please comple evaluator.
-You may attach your responses to this form or wr 1) How are your students progressing toward your student gr owth objectives?
-How do you know? - 2)) Which students are struggling/exceeding expectations?
-Wi nat are you doing to support them?
-3)) What additional resources do you need to support you as y you work to achieve your student growth objectives?
-41 Are there any student attendance issues substantial enoug h to affect your student growth 4, objectives? n to affect your student growth Diagra a raturn this form to your primary avaluator, along with your SCO forms, and any interim student e return this form to your primary evaluator, along with your ng data you would like to discuss during the check-in.
-330 Torms, and any interim student
+Teache r: Date: Grade I Subject Level/ t/Period: Evaluat tor: aration for the mid-course progress check-in, please coaluator.
+You may attach your responses to this form 1) How are your students progressing toward your students ent growth objectives?
+How do you know?
+2) Which students are struggling/exceeding expectation s?
+What are you doing to support them? -, 35 G 3) What additional resources do you need to support yo growth objectives? ou as you work to achieve your student 4) Are these any student attendance issues substantial of annually to affect your student grouth 4) Are there any student attendance issues substantial objectives? enougn to affect your student growth learning data you would like to discuss during the check-in.